BracketJohn/Data_Story_Driven_Testing/README.md

 SOME_COMPANY Test Suite
 ==

-Uni Project which is supposed to create an easy Web Interface to manage Files for Story driven testing for a German Insurance Company.
+Project which is supposed to create an easy Web Interface to manage Files for Story driven testing for a German Insurance Company.

 Consists out of an AngularJS 1.5.5 Frontend in a Node Container, a Python3.6 API in an Alpine Container and a Java Backend as well as a MySQL Container.